 Updated to Add FAQ re “why doesn’t my comment show up”:

 I always get emails asking why someone’s comment may not show up in the comment section for the Flast Chart Adoptions.
 Before doing the random number generator thing for FCAs, I make sure that any “pending approval” comments are approved.
-Your comment goes into “pending” if you have not commented on my blog before, or not in a long time, or if WordPress is just messing with you for some random reason. 🙂 I read all the comments and you are always welcome to leave a comment on FCA posts even in you are not actually interested in adopting the charts.
-When I go back to the comments to pick the adopters, I do delete all the comments that are from people not including the FCA info (but I have read all those comments and appreciate them) , I also delete the comments from people who don’t follow the FCA rules and there are always a couple even tho I reminder ever time to read the rules.
+Your comment goes into “pending” if you have not commented on my blog before, or not in a long time, or if WordPress is just messing with you for some random reason. 🙂 I read all the comments and you are always welcome to leave a comment on FCA posts even in you are not actually interested in adopting the charts – but if you are NOT interested in the chart – please do include the chart name in your comment.
+I also delete the comments from people who don’t follow all the FCA rules and there are always a couple even tho I reminder ever time to read the rules.
 So that’s how I get to my max number of participants to put in the RNG and let it do it’s thing to get the random number.